Code-Institute-Submissions/molacuizine/README.md

 A wireframe was constructed using balsamique wireframes.
 It can be found [here](static/doc/wireframe.pdf).

-The site was designed to have an artistic atmosphere by by making use of hero image reflecting an artist studio with suitable banner text.

-Modals were the preferred chose for login and registration since was more visually appealing.
+The site consisted of a main landing page which contained a fixed top navbar from which the user could access food items, online-status, accounts and basket.
+This was done so as to give a general overview to the user before showing any items.

-Also the site implemented several features to make registration, login, adding items and profiles as user friendly and intuitive as possible.
+The site implemented several features to make registration, login, checkout, adding items and profiles as user friendly and intuitive as possible.

-Flash messages were included so as to enable the user obtain feedback on whether actions had been completed.
-The messages were made to disappear after 5's since the messages were of temporary nature.
+The django messages system was included so as to enable the user obtain feedback on whether actions had been completed.

-A search bar was then provided in-between hero image and items list as it would provide filter options all listed item.
-This was situated above the items list.

-The items section was placed next and consisted of using a card display divided into image and description sections providing all the necessary info about the item in one place.

-An item list was situated on the right for devices having a screen size large or higher to provide a scroll function to specific item names.

-The profile page consisted of the seller profile information followed by all items the seller has listed in one convenient place.
-This was thought to improve UX since it would be a be able to showcase all works by the user to potential buyers.

-For the site owner a control center page ws included to allow for centralised place where all CRUD functions could be performed.
+A search bar was then provided in top navbar for conveienience to provide an easy way for searching for items.

+The items product page provided an overview of the item which could be purchased and could be further broken down into different categories.
+Each item could be clicked on to provide further detail on the product.
+This was done to make the product listing page less bulky and more user friendly.

+From the product detail page items could be added to a basket to be viewed later.

+The bag view consisted of a convenient place to view all items added to basket with associated cost.
+Items could be modified if required in this view.

+The profile page consisted of a form which the user could prefill which could be used at checkout so as to enable a smoother process.

+The store management page allowed a convenient place to upload items and update shop online status.

 All features are described in detail [below](#features).